Hip

 Gluteus Medius / Minimus Repair

-Endoscopic repair of abductor tendon tears at their footprint on the greater trochanter — a frequently missed cause of lateral hip pain and weakness — using suture anchors to restore secure attachment.
+Endoscopic repair of abductor tendon tears at their footprint on the greater trochanter, using suture anchors to restore secure attachment.
+These tears are a frequently missed cause of lateral hip pain and weakness.

 Click for more